![[machine avatar]](https://www.hackthebox.eu/storage/avatars/a6decd9e6fc0f628974ea0d691424be7.png)

 Total sent bytes: 20

-Next we can download the rsync directory using it's command:
+Next we can download the rsync directory using its command:

 ./